wolfv/wolfv.github.io/_posts/2019-06-12-welcome-to-the-new-blog.md

 ---
 layout: post
-title: "Welcome to the new blog"
+title: "Welcome to the New Blog"
 author: "Wolf Vollprecht"
 categories: posts
 ---